-Behavior in Cafeteria: Proper eating habits and acceptable behavior must be practiced in the cafeteria.
-Students are expected to clean up after themselves.
+Behavior in the Cafeteria: Proper eating habits and acceptable behavior must be practiced in the cafeteria.
+Students are expected to walk, stay in their seats until they are dismissed, use indoor voices, and clean up after themselves.
+Each student is periodically assigned weekly lunchroom clean-up duty.